By Ian Booth on 29 Aug 2019

 404 Pages Do Not Pass Pagerank

-By serving these URLs, you’ll also lose out on any “link juice” obtained via external sites linking directly to your products, and this is something we’re keen to avoid at all costs, as we know how hard it can be to build authority to ecommerce product pages.
+By serving these URLs, you’ll also lose out on any “link juice” obtained via external sites linking directly to your products, and this is something we’re keen to avoid at all costs, as we know how hard it can be to build authority to eCommerce product pages.

 Using 301 redirects to send users to your homepage or another page on your site when they hit a dead product page is an option we see implemented occasionally.
 However, although this is a better solution than letting the pages 404, these redirects are intended for “permanently moved” pages, and if you have lots of unnecessary redirects or a chain of redirects, this is also bad news for your SEO.

 The third, most commonly used option is to simply leave your product page as it is, employing an “out-of-stock” message when required.
 Your site won’t be throwing up any error codes, but your site visitors won’t be getting what they want either.
-In fact, they may just hit the ‘back’ button in frustration, known as ‘pogo-sticking’ back to the SERPs, skyrocketing your bounce rate and signaling to Google that your site is not delivering a good customer experience.
+In fact, they may just hit the ‘back’ button in frustration, known as ‘pogo-sticking’ back to the SERPs, skyrocketing your bounce rate and signalling to Google that your site is not delivering a good customer experience.

 As well as the issue of contributing to a poor user experience, these product pages will waste your crawl efficiency.
 Google allocates a set crawl budget to each site and if it’s used up on old product pages, your newer and more important pages might not get indexed.